gerald24/possy/README.md

 ### possy-daemon

 The daemon part connects to a possy-service and fetches print requests (simply text or image content).
-For each print request a PDF will be generated and printed via [CUPS](https://www.cups.org) to one or more connected POS Printer(s).
+For each print request a PDF will be generated and printed via [CUPS](https://www.cups.org) to a specific POS Printer(s).
 The daemon job might run on a [Pi](https://www.raspberrypi.org).

 ### possy-service